matkuki/ExCo/README.md

 - Python 3
 - PyQt4 version 4.11 or higher
 - QScintilla 2.9 or higher (is bundled in the PyQt4 installer on Windows)
+- XTerm terminal editor is used by default on GNU/Linux (Can be changed in source code)

 __Optional dependencies:__
 - Cython (ONLY FOR BUILDING SPECIAL LEXERS)